 VINCE project created templates for higher education institutions, containing frequently asked questions (FAQs) from refugees and migrants.
-Higher education professionals can use the template and adapt it based on their country’s and/or institution’s specifications.
+Higher education professionals can use the templates and adapt it based on their country’s and/or institution’s specifications.
 The templates are available in several languages and can be downloaded for free.

 How to use the Guidelines?